-Worker: Section 2(1)(jj) of the Act defines a worker as "a person who enters into or works under a contract of service or apprenticeship, written or oral, express or implied, whether by way of manual labor or otherwise,..."
+Worker: Section 2(z) of the Act defines a worker as "a person who has entered into or works under a contract of service or apprenticeship with an employer."
 This includes learners, part-time or casual workers, professionals, executive officers, management and directors of an employer.